InfraBlockchain/infrablockchain.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-secondary-index.md

 Make sure you have the following prerequisites in place:

-* An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index),
+* An InfraBlockchain development environment, for details consult the [Get Started Guide](https://developers.infrablockchain.com/welcome/latest/getting-started-guide/index),
 * A multi-index table `testtab` along with its `test_table` data structure, its mandatory primary index, and the type alias definition `test_table_t`.
 Please see [How To Define A Primary Index](./how-to-define-a-primary-index) to set up these prerequisites.

 ## Procedure